oicr-gsi/dimsum/changes/fix_nameConsistency.md

-Project name should all be "DimSum" instead of "Dim Sum"
+Project name should all be "Dimsum" instead of "Dim Sum"